philliphenslee/unifi-ec2-cloudformation/README.md

-Take a short break while CloudFormation creates the new stack...
+Take a short break while CloudFormation creates the new stack and the Unifi software is installed...

 ![UnifiInstance](http://ph2.us/github/unifi-ec2-cloudformation/aws-unifi-instance.png)